-Where children have a medical condition, individual healthcare plans are set up in conjunction with the relevant medical professionals involved.
+Where children have a medical condition, individual healthcare plans are set up in conjunction with parent/carers and any relevant medical professionals involved.
 These specify the type and level of support needed, and how the medical condition can be managed in school.
 If children also have special educational needs or disabilities, their provision is set up taking account of their needs as described in their healthcare plan.